rajeshwari015/RDBMS-Assignment/RDBMS_Assignment.md

 ### 7.)
 What is wrong with the following query?
 ### Select V_ID,P_ID,P_DESC,P_RATE rate FROM TABLE1 GROUP BY V_ID
+* a.)
+No Aggregate function is used b.)No where cluase is specified c.)Alias is only for one column d.)
+Nothing is wrong
 * Ans- No Aggregate function is used